nuxeo/nuxeo-drive/docs/support.md

 _Note_: this is a temporary situation, official support with packages is on the way.

-## Browsers

-### Known limitations
+### Known Browsers Limitations

 With the Safari browser, the DirectEdit feature can be unstable (see [NXDRIVE-972](https://jira.nuxeo.com/browse/NXDRIVE-972)).
 We recommend using recent versions of Firefox or Chrome for the best experience.

-## Python
+### Python

 Nuxeo Drive is not a module but a whole package containing its own Python version and all dependencies.
 If you want to use the module version as a basic module for your own software, please keep in mind that we do not offer support for dropped Python versions.

-It may evolve quickly without notification as we are following the Python development cycle for the current used branch.
+It may evolve quickly without notification as we are following the Python development cycle.

-As of now, we are using the __Python 3.7__ (but it is kept compatible with Python 3.6).
+As of now, we are using the __Python 3.6.8__.

 History: